 We will look at a PLC basic tutorial of a paint spraying station.
-Following the 5 steps to program development this PLC programming example should fully explain the procedure for developing the PLC program logic.
+Following the five steps to program development, this PLC programming example should fully explain the procedure for developing the PLC program logic.
 Ladder logic will be our PLC programming language.

 Paint spraying system where boxes are fed by gravity through a feeder magazine one at a time onto a moving conveyor belt.
 Upon the start signal, boxes are pushed towards the conveyor by valve 1.
-This is a cylinder that extends and retracts which operates switches S1 and S2 respectfully.
+This cylinder extends and retracts; operating switches S1 and S2 respectfully.
 A spraying nozzle paints each box as it passes under the paint spray controlled by valve 2.
 A sensor (S3) counts each box being sprayed.
-When 6 boxes have been painted the valve 2 shuts off (paint spray) and valve 1 (cylinder) stops moving boxes onto the conveyor.
-Three seconds later the conveyor stops moving and the hopper with its load moves forward (valve 3) where it is emptied.
-Ten seconds later the hopper returns to the original position.
+When six boxes have been painted, valve 2 shuts off (paint spray), and valve 1 (cylinder) stops moving boxes onto the conveyor.
+Three seconds later, the conveyor stops moving, and the hopper with its load moves forward (valve 3), where it is emptied.
+Ten seconds later, the hopper returns to its original position.
 The cycle is then complete and waits for a start signal again.

 Define the Inputs and Outputs – PLC Paint Spraying Example

 Start Switch – On/Off (Normally Open) – NO

 Stop Switch – On/Off (Normally Closed) – NC